Saturday 1 November 2025

 Practical Information

 There will be indoor and outdoor activities, so wrap up warm and wear good garden footwear.
+Feel free to bring a blanket for our outdoor storytelling and performance.
 The event includes vegan and vegetarian food and refreshments – please let us know of any food allergies.
-The event runs 3-8pm, with the full schedule of activities to be released soon.
+The event runs 3-8pm, with different activities scheduled throughout.
 You are welcome to join in and drop out at any time.
+Children of all ages are welcomed at every activity.

 Access